andormade/8f4e/README.md

 - It supports real-time manual modification of variable values while the program is running, without needing recompilation.
 - Variables declared sequentially in the code are allocated in adjacent memory locations.
 For example, if `int foo` is at byte 256, then the next `int bar` will be at byte 260 (assuming a 4-byte word size).
 - Arrays are also stored in contiguous blocks, enabling straightforward and efficient iteration.
 - All variables in 8f4e are inherently public, with no option to modify visibility.
+Also, it's not memory safe, pointers can point to anything within the memory space of the program, but the wires help developers to find where their pointers are pointing.
 - Runtime memory allocation is not supported in 8f4e; developers must pre-plan their software's memory needs during the coding process.
 - The language utilizes C-style pointer notations and introduces a new notation: `array&` that retrieves the address of the last word in an array.
-- It's not memory safe, pointers can point to anything within the memory space of the program, but the wires help developers to find where their pointers are pointing.
 - The execution order of the code modules is determined by their dependencies.
 If a module's output is needed as input for others, it is executed first.
 This creates a sequential flow, where each module executes only after receiving the necessary data from a preceding module's output.
 - For performance reasons, 8f4e does not include transcendental functions in its standard library.
 Instead, it encourages the use of polynomial approximations for these functions.
-- All constants are inlined build-time, they occupy space in the program memory.
-- It's Turing complete, but good luck implementing anything like trigonometric functions.

 ## Runtimes

 There are currently two browser-based runtimes, both integrated into the development editor.
 These runtimes are designed to handle specific types of real-time data processing, such as MIDI events and audio signals.

 - **WebWorkerMIDIRuntime:** This runtime is for handling MIDI events, such as note on/off and control change messages.
-The sample rate is capped at 50Hz due to the current lack of an API for precise task scheduling in web browsers.
-It is built on the WebWorker API and leverages the built-in WebAssembly runtime available in most modern browsers.
-Please note that it requires explicit permission from the user to access MIDI resources within the browser.
-Also, this runtime is not supported in Safari and iOS mobile browsers due to Apple’s decision not to implement the Web MIDI API.
+It is built on the WebWorker API and the built-in WebAssembly runtime.
+Please note that the sample rate is capped at 50Hz, and it requires permission from the user to access MIDI resources within the browser.
+Also, this runtime is not supported in Safari and iOS mobile browsers.

 - **AudioWorkletRuntime:**  This runtime is for handling audio signal processing, ideal for creating synthesizers, audio effects, or real-time audio analysis tools.
 It supports two standard sample rates: 22050Hz and 44100Hz.
 It is based on the AudioWorklet API and the built-in WebAssembly runtime in browsers.
-Please note that due to browser security policies, access to Audio I/O requires an explicit user action (such as a click or tap) to begin audio playback or processing.
+Please note that due to browser security policies, access to Audio I/O requires a user action (such as a click or tap) to begin audio playback or processing.

-## Future plans:
+## Future plans

 - To write a runtime for microcontrollers.
 - Unify the two browser runtimes for MIDI and Audio I/O.
 - To write a JavaScript-based runtime for debugging the stack.
 - Add collaborative editing features to the editor.
 - Optimize rendering by offloading certain tasks from JavaScript to shaders.
 - The compilation is already fast, but I want to re-write the compiler in Rust to make it even faster.

+## Challenges

+- The sample rate is capped at 50Hz in the `WebWorkerMIDIRuntim`e because, as of now, web browsers lack a precise task scheduling API.
+- The `WebWorkerMIDIRuntime` is not supported on Safari or iOS mobile browsers due to Apple’s refusal to implement the Web MIDI API.
+- Due to security and privacy concerns, browsers enforce strict controls over audio and MIDI resource access, therefore explicit user interaction or permission is required to use the `WebWorkerMIDIRuntime` and `AudioWorkletRuntime` browser runtimes.

 ## Instructions